• Skip to primary navigation

 Check out another one of my posts on the X100F: 5 Reasons I Love My FujiFilm X100F

-Google Pixel: Phone and backup camera that I often use for short videos supporting my photo ventures, such as Instagram Stories.
-It’s got a 12.3mb primary lens that does pretty well in most situations.
+Google Pixel 6: Phone and backup camera that I often use for short videos supporting my photo ventures, such as Instagram Stories.

 Lens

-Nikon 24mm f/1.8: This is my go-to landscape lens that has also come in handy for certain action-sports shots in which I can get pretty close to the subject but still includes the backgrounds.
-I generally pair this with my Nikon 50mm f/1.8 when I only use 2 lens so I can get a normal shot if need be.
+Nikon 24mm f/1.8: This is my go-to landscape lens that has also come in handy for certain action-sports shots in which I can get pretty close to the subject but still include the backgrounds.
+I generally pair this with my Nikon 50mm f/1.8 when I only use 2 lenses so I can get a normal shot if need be.

 Nikon 35mm f/1.8: This is my primary lens for event coverage, paired with my 85mm f/1.8 for reach.
 This lens is pretty capable of getting all the shots I need.

-Giving me enough coverage for wide group shots as well as the ability to crop & zoom if I wasn’t able to switch to my 85mm.
-If I could only bring 1 lens to a gig, this would be my g0-to.
+It gives me enough coverage for wide group shots as well as the ability to crop & zoom if I wasn’t able to switch to my 85mm.
+If I could only bring 1 lens to a gig, this would be my go-to.

 Nikon 80-200mm f/2.8: This is my zoom.
 It’s a beast of a lens, weighing a ton and pretty capable in low-light situations.
 I bought this used and pretty cheap because the manual/auto focus ring doesn’t work and won’t stay locked in.